 Treat yourself this New Year to a gigantic creative boost with CoMA’s intensive mid-winter five-day composition course.
 With a track record for taking composers onto an entirely new level, the course provides the technical capacity and confidence to realise more ambitious musical ideas and projects.

-The composition tutor will be a well-known composer who will offer friendly and supportive advice to composers at all stage of their developments, advice that is nevertheless challenging and deeply instructive.
+This year’s composition tutor will be Alasdair Nicholson who will offer friendly and supportive advice to composers at all stage of their developments, advice that is nevertheless challenging and deeply instructive.
 With a focus on string writing, composers are required to write for amateur strings as well as for a professional string trio.
 One session each day is dedicated to writing as a composers’ ensemble.